frictionlessdata/website-old/_case_studies/tesera.md

 *The Provincial Growth and Yield Initiative Plot Sharing App* {: .caption}

-#### What is the problem you are trying to solve?

-The problem: enabling the 16 government and industrial members of [Forest Growth Organization of Western Canada (FGrOW)](https://fgrow.friresearch.ca/) to seamlessly share forest plot measurement data with each other and know that the data will be interoperable and meet their
+With this app, we are enabling the 16 government and industrial members of [Forest Growth Organization of Western Canada (FGrOW)](https://fgrow.friresearch.ca/) to seamlessly share forest plot measurement data with each other and know that the data will be interoperable and meet their